mdavids/rfc/content/draft-davids-forsalereg-08.md

 aims to introduce greater clarity and predictability into the domain lifecycle.
-This potentially reduces the advantage currently held by these professionals, and fosters a more equitable environment for all domain holders.
+This potentially reduces the advantage currently held by these professionals, and fosters a more equitable environment for all.

 # Implementation Status
 <!-- https://datatracker.ietf.org/doc/html/rfc7942 -->